algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 - Our product need to be a device that we can plug in a LED sign to transform the normal sign into a connected sign.
 Thanks to this the sign can be controlled remotely.
 In addition it will be possible to recognize if the sign is broken by controlling the intensity of the LEDs thanks to a sensor.

 Technical requirements :
-- Following the company's need, **ALGOSUP** advised us by purchasing by itself a "LoRa-E5 Development Kit" and a "Bluepill STM32" to use this type of hardware.
+- Following the company's need, **ALGOSUP** advised us by purchasing by itself a "LoRa-E5 Development Kit", a USB TTL, a gateway and  "Bluepill STM32" to use this type of hardware.
 - We have at our disposal LEDs and different sensors to simulate a real panel.
 - Like in addition to be a real project it's also a school project.
 The school decided that the usage of TinyGo is mandatory.